« A Dishonest Forum | Main | Pot Prohibition’s Ultimate Absurdity »

 The Drug War and Academe

 All have published extensively, often in collaboration, and are accorded considerable respect within the academic community: Mark Kleiman of UCLA, Peter Reuter of Maryland, Jonathan Caulkins of Carnegie Mellon, and Rob MacCoun of UC Berkeley.
-Their considerable influence is dependent on their skillful use of rhetoric which allows them to sound sincere and reasonable while carefully avoiding the criticism appropriate for a policy of perennial failure, avoid evaluation by reasonable standards. refuses to allow its victims to be studied objectively.
-Instead, their possession of forbidden agents (drugs of abuse) automatically labels them mentally ill, criminals, or worse.
+Their considerable influence is dependent on the skillful substitution of rhetoric for logic thus allowing them to sound sincere and reasonable while carefully avoiding the criticism appropriate for a policy of perennial failure, and lacking any evaluation by reasonable standards.
+Our drug policy also prevents its victims from being studied clinically or objectively; Instead, their arrests for possession of forbidden agents ("drugs of abuse") automatically labels them as mentally ill, criminals, or worse.

-That the hard evidence behind my contrary assertions is unique can't be denied; however that it's been collected from admitted drug users makes it vulnerable, also that it contradicts long-held beliefs that have been tacitly endorsed by highly esteemed policy "experts" doesn't help.
+That the hard evidence behind my contrary assertions is unique can't be denied; however the fact that it's been collected from admitted drug users makes it vulnerable.
+That it also contradicts long-held beliefs that have been tacitly endorsed by highly esteemed policy "experts" doesn't help.

-Also the fact that applicant demographics and initiation ages, provide a historical context for the expansion of a small criminal market that suddenly began to expand rapidly in the mid Sixties is data that can't be denied and has always been conspicuously absent from official accounts.
+Also the fact that applicant demographics and initiation ages, provide a historical context for the expansion of a small criminal market that began to expand rapidly in the mid Sixties is data that can't be denied, but has always been conspicuously absent from official accounts.

-Of course, that will be met with claims that my data isn't representative of the whole criminal market, calim with which I have to agree.
-In fact, I suspect if that market could be measured, it might prove bigger than the feds have ever realized; or would dare to admit.
+Of course, that will be met with claims that my data isn't representative of the whole criminal market, a claim with which I have to agree.
+In fact, I suspect if that market could be measured, it might prove even bigger than the feds have ever realized; or would dare admit.

 Doctor Tom